MiamiHerald/guides/alexa-sdk/guide.md

 ## Editing the code

-* You can use any text-editor to edit the code and the local changes will update live in your browser.
+* You can use any text-editor to edit the code.

 * To edit in Atom: Open new tab in console and type in `atom .` (the new tab knows you're in the alexa-skill folder).